HKNDecal/HKNDecal.github.io/README.md

 npm run start
 ```

-The site can then be viewed in a browser at http://localhost:8000/.
+The site can then be viewed in a browser at [http://localhost:8000].
 Any changes will be updated in the browser immediately after save.

-**Step 3.** Commit changes to git and push to the dev branch.
+**Step 3.** Commit changes to git and push to the `dev` branch.
 If desired, a pull request can be created and reviewed.

-**Step 4.** Deploy onto master branch (run command on the dev branch).
+**Step 4.** Deploy onto master branch (run command on the `dev` branch).

 ```bash
 npm run deploy
 ```

 This will update any changes made to the website to the production server.
 All changes, committed or otherwise, will be deployed.

+## Notes

+- The deploy script was made to automatically add a `CNAME` file which links the website domain to the GitHub Pages hosting.
+- Some useful packages have been imported but were never actually used (e.g. `gatsby-plugin-image`)
+  - It might be good to use them eventually...